zcash/zips/zip-frost.rst

   Inputs:
   - commitment_list = [(i, hiding_nonce_commitment_i, binding_nonce_commitment_i), ...],
-    a list of commitments issued by each participant, where each element in the list indicates the participant identifier i and their two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
-This list MUST be sorted in ascending order by participant identifier.
+    a list of commitments issued by each participant, where each element in the list indicates a NonZeroScalar identifier i and two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
+This list MUST be sorted in ascending order by identifier.
   - msg, the message to be signed.
   - randomizer_point, an element in G.

+  Outputs:
-  Outputs: A list of (identifier, Scalar) tuples representing the binding factors.
+  - binding_factor_list, a list of (NonZeroScalar, Scalar) tuples representing the binding factors.

   def compute_binding_factors(commitment_list, msg, randomizer_point):
     msg_hash = H4(msg)